-This edition was published by Del Rey Books on May 30, 2006 in paperback and has 365 pages.
+It is part of the Temeraire #3 series and is a This alternative history, fantasy, military is a paperback edition that was published by Del Rey Books on May 30, 2006 and has 365 pages.

 Third in the Temeraire alternate-world military fantasy series and revolving around Temeraire, a Celestial dragon, and his captain, William Laurence.